CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 !!! tip "The UI component used to provide the User Interface and API to Assemblyline but does not provide the User Interface anymore.
 The User Interface code was moved to the UI Frontend component when the interface switched to React."

-Nowadays, the UI component provides the user facing API server of Assemblyline as well as a SocketIO Server for live messaging.
-API Server is responsible to identify the user either using and internal list of user or by communicating with your LDAP or oAuth server.
+Nowadays, the UI component provides the user-facing API server of Assemblyline as well as a SocketIO Server for live messaging.
+The API Server is responsible to identify the user either using an internal list of users or by communicating with your LDAP or oAuth server.
 It keeps track of the user sessions to make sure users only get access to the APIs they are allowed to.
-It also does document level access control to make sure that the data returned by the APIs is in fact data that the user is allowed to see.
+It also does document-level access control to make sure that the data returned by the APIs is in fact data that the user is allowed to see.

 #### Dispatcher

 Dispatcher is the core tasking component of the system.
-It checks the type of the file submitted to the system and routes each file to the appropriate service depending on service availability and file type.
-It keeps track of children for a given file (zip extraction, etc...) and ensures that a submission is not completed until all the children have been processed and all files sent to the appropriate services.
+It checks the type of file submitted to the system and routes each file to the appropriate service depending on service availability and file type.
+It keeps track of children for a given file (zip extraction, etc.) and ensures that a submission is not completed until all the children have been processed and all files have been sent to the appropriate services.
 Dispatcher keeps track of errors in the system and re-queues jobs if it detects a failure that is recoverable.
-It is the Dispatcher’s job the mark a submission completed when all work is done.
+It is the Dispatcher’s job to mark a submission as completed when all work is done.
 Dispatcher does all its queuing using non-persistent Redis queues.
 If the Dispatcher is restarted, all inflight submissions are restarted from the beginning.
-This is usually not a problem because Assemblyline has service level caching.
+This is usually not a problem because Assemblyline has service-level caching.

 Dispatcher also keeps metrics on how many files are being completed in the system over a given interval.